Key elements of a leaving care plan

 Education is important in creating equal opportunities and establish a promising future.
 It also helps young people become more self dependent, confident and empowered to express their views.

 Caseworkers play an essential role in improving educational outcomes for children and young people in out-of-home care.
 The Education plan for children and young people in out-of-home care: caseworker guide offers caseworkers guidance on how to actively support the planning process through four stages.

-- Western Sydney University - FACS OOHC Pathways Scholarships – $7,500 per year for up to 4 years for new and continuing students (Western Sydney University) who have been (in the last three years) or currently be in foster or kinship care through FACS
+- Western Sydney University - DCJ OOHC Pathways Scholarships – $7,500 per year for up to 4 years for new and continuing students (Western Sydney University) who have been (in the last three years) or currently be in foster or kinship care through DCJ.

 - Smart and Skilled Fee Free Scholarships